 To stay healthy and get the most out of your body every time you train it is important that you warm up correctly.
 Here at CoActive Health we divide the warm up into two categories – general and specific.

 General warm up

-The general warm up we practice here at CoActive is a sequence of movements that target common areas of restriction and steadily raises the core temperature.
+The general warm up we practice with our personal training clients here at CoActive is a sequence of movements that target common areas of restriction and steadily raises the core temperature.
 We know from experience that certain areas of the body are prone to tightening up and subsequently limiting performance in the gym.
 We use the general warm up to gradually raise body temperature and mobilise the following key areas:

 - The thoracolumbar fascia

 The thoracolumbar fascia is the largest area of fascia on the body, it covers the whole of the lower back region.
 We know that if we can loosen this area it subsequently helps all other parts of the body move better.
 We use the core 4 sequence to mobilise this area.
 Core 4 helps target your myofascial merdians.

 Knee drops side to side